Discovery learning in an interdisciplinary course on finite fields and applications: Introduction

 \section{Introduction}

-Math 148 at the University of California Davis is an upper division mathematics course that covers block designs and error-correcting codes, as well as several prerequisite topics in abstract algebra (see Section~\ref{sec:content} for a more thorough content overview).
+The present work concerns an upper division course on discrete mathematics, with particular attention to block designs, error-correcting codes, and several prerequisite topics in abstract algebra (see Section~\ref{sec:content} for a more thorough content overview).
 The~class is usually split roughly evenly between mathematics majors and computer science majors.
-A prerequisite is proof-writing experience from a prior class, but the students have highly varied mathematical backgrounds.
-Based on surveys at the start of each course, about a quarter of the students have already taken abstract algebra, while another quarter have never seen modular arithmetic.
+A~prerequisite is proof-writing experience from a prior class, but the students have highly varied mathematical backgrounds.
+Based on informal surveys at the start of each course, about a quarter of the students have already taken abstract algebra, while another quarter have never seen modular arithmetic.
 This variance means the abstract algebra content must be rigorous enough for junior and senior math majors, while simultaneously communicating enough intuition, motivating examples, and combinatorial applications to hold the interest of computer science majors.

-We taught Math 148 together in two consecutive winter quarters, using a partially-flipped classroom model where each class meeting is designated as either a ``lecture day'' or a ``discussion day.''
-Discussion days center around working in small groups, usually at a chalk- or whiteboard, on active learning worksheets with open ended problems designed to facilitate student discovery of new course material.
-Lecture days are more traditional, with the instructor setting the pace while introducing new material and preparing students for the discussion days.
+The authors taught this course together in two consecutive years, using a classroom model in which each class meeting is designated as either a ``lecture day'' or a ``discussion day.''
+Discussion days center around working in small groups, usually at a chalk- or whiteboard, on discovery learning worksheets with open ended problems designed to facilitate student discovery of new course material.
+During lecture days, the instructor sets the pace while introducing new material and preparing students for discussions.

-As with a completely flipped classroom, active learning is a central part of our partially flipped model.
-Students can take ownership of the material, discovering much of the content on their own rather than simply taking dictation.
-There is more opportunity for instructors to observe and interact, and to quickly correct misconceptions on new material.
-Additionally, our partially flipped model has several benefits over a fully flipped classroom.
+There is a plethora of documented evidence that active learning benefits students (e.g., \cite{activelearning}), and it is not hard to see why.
+Students take ownership of the material, discovering much of the content on their own rather than simply taking dictation.
+There is more opportunity for instructors to observe and interact with the students, and to identify and correct misconceptions as they appear.
+Open-ended and inquiry-oriented activities are an opportunity to emphasize \textit{process skills} (see, e.g., \cite{hanson-POGIL,POGIL-chem}), in addition to particular content.
+One of the process skills we emphasized was \textit{mathematical investigation} through tasks like creating conjectures based on examples.

-\begin{itemize} \item The expectations of UC Davis students are better addressed.
-UC Davis is a large, public R1 university, and math courses with active discussion sections are uncommon.
-Balancing active learning with lectures in a structured and predictable manner preserves a level of familiarity for the students.